dhannajaya17686/reidhub/docs/contribution.md

-# 🎟️ TicketPool

-TicketPool is a collaborative issue tracking and management system built with Next.js, PostgreSQL, and Drizzle ORM.

 ## 📦 Branching Strategy

 This repository follows a structured Git branching model to ensure code quality and a smooth deployment process.